Complete Guide to IoT Operating Systems

 Role of Internet of Things Operating Systems

 Not all IoT devices require an operating system to be functional.
 Simple endpoints like temperature sensors can transfer their data to a cloud-based system without an operating system.
 As the uses for IoT implementations continue to grow, so does the complexity of the devices used to create the systems.

 Many IoT devices are comprised of multiple sensors, perform onboard data processing, and need reliable connectivity to maintain communication with control systems.
 They can be equipped with graphical displays or use facial and voice recognition for authentication.
 IoT operating systems provide the capabilities to perform basic computer activities on Internet-connected devices.

 An IoT operating system is required to provide the functionality needed to effectively implement IoT solutions.
 The operating system controls the hardware and any software resident on the device.
 It can manage the processing power and facilitate data collection, transmission, and storage.
 IoT operating systems allow endpoints to communicate with cloud resources and other devices.

-What Factors Are Important for an IoT Operating System?
+Important Factors for an IoT Operating System

 Obtaining the full functionality of IoT devices requires a dedicated IoT OS.
 General-purpose operating systems like the macOS or Windows versions running on your laptop are not appropriate for use with the majority of IoT devices.
 Devices involved in fog computing must perform substantial computational activities onboard before transmitting data.